Our extraordinary educators are also practicing artists. Get to know them and their work.

 Ms. Agati is a recipient of a Windows of Opportunity Award from the Leeway Foundation.
 In 2004, she was granted an Artist in Residence at the Santa Fe Art Institute, Santa Fe, NM.
 During the summer of 2012, she worked as an artist in residence at Lo Studio dei Nipoti in Calabria, Italy.
 As a Hemera Foundation, 2014 Tending Space Fellow, Ms. Agati has investigated the intersection of mindfulness meditation as it relates to her art making process.

-Zoë Blatt is an artist-educator and Main Line native.
-She teaches the digital arts component of Visual Art Foundations; 2D Art: Principles of Design, Video & Animation, Photography; and 2D Art: Senior Thesis.
-She is also faculty adviser to the Haligoluk, Haverford’s yearbook.
-Mrs. Blatt has traditional training in painting, drawing, and printmaking from her studies at the Pennsylvania Academy of the Fine Arts.
-She completed her B.F.A. in fine arts and art history at the University of Pennsylvania and her master's in education at Harvard University.
-In graduate school, Mrs. Blatt focused on applying educational neuroscience to high school visual arts curriculum design.
+Main Line native Zoë Blatt teaches the multimedia component of Visual Art Foundations, Visual Communication in a Digital World, 2D Art: Principles of Design, Video & Animation, and Digital Photography.
+She is also the faculty adviser to the Haligoluk (yearbook) and Newton’s Notebook, (math journal).
+Mrs. Blatt completed her BFA in Fine Arts and Art History at the University of Pennsylvania and The Pennsylvania Academy of the Fine Arts.
+She received a master's in education from Harvard University, where she focused on applying educational neuroscience research to visual arts curriculum design for adolescents.
 In her courses at Haverford, Mrs. Blatt emphasizes a deep understanding of the visual language alongside the development of the creative process, project management skills, and metacognitive thinking.
+Her passion is collaborating with colleagues to integrate hands on and tech-based making across academic disciplines.

 Mrs. Blatt maintains a studio practice in South Philadelphia.
 You can see some of her artwork at www.zoeblatt.com.
-Mrs. Blatt loves to travel abroad, garden, and spend time knitting with her cat, Charlotte.
+Mrs. Blatt loves to travel, garden, and spend time knitting with her cats, Ollie and Charlotte.

 Glimpse III, Purple and Yellow, Glimpse IV; Purple and Yellow; oil on panel; 6"x6" each